scrapinghub/shublang/README.md

 |css_get                |

-Shublang provides a command line utility to verify expression
+Shublang provides a command line utility to verify an expression

 ```console
 $ shublang 'add' [1,2]